adamcooke/actionnav/README.md

 When defining an item you have access to the following options:

 * `title` - a title for the navigation item.
-If not provided, ActiveNav will present a humanized version of the ID.
+If not provided, ActionNav will present a humanized version of the ID.
 * `description` - a description for the navigation item.
 Optional, you may not need this if your navigation doesn't need it.
 * `url` - the URL that the item should point to
 * `icon` - a path to an icon to display with the item

 All of these items accept a string or a proc.
 If you provide a proc, it will be evaluated in the context of your ApplicationController so you can access things like `current_user` and any `_path` route methods.

-If you provide a proc, ActiveNav will ensure this is called appropriate whenever you may need it in a view so you don't need to worry about that.
+If you provide a proc, ActionNav will ensure this is called appropriate whenever you may need it in a view so you don't need to worry about that.

 In addition to these, you can define a `hide_unless` block which allows you to hide navigation items in certain circumstances.